Two Ways To Generate An SFTP Private Key

 Click the OK button when done.

-Click the OK button when done and then Save the file to your desired folder.
-Because it is this file which the user will be required to submit during login, you will have to send this file to the user after it has been created.
+Click the OK button when done, and then Save the file to your desired folder.
+Because it is this file that the user will be required to submit during login, you will have to send this file to the user after it has been created.
 It's just a file, so you can burn it to a CD or copy it to a USB drive and then transport it securely to the intended user.
-While it is possible to email the file, email is not a recommended option unless the key is encrypted because emails can be intercepted and your key will be compromised.
+While it is possible to email the file, email is not a recommended option unless the key is encrypted because emails can be intercepted, and your key will be compromised.

 Note that this method can only be carried out by someone with administrative access to your JSCAPE MFT Server.
 However, it's also possible for a user to generate another SFTP private key file by themselves.
-If you want to know how, read the next section.
+If you want to know how read the next section.

 2. Obtaining An SFTP Private Key Via The User Web UI